 - Press the crust firmly on the bottom of a 13x9 inch baking pan.
 Bake for 15 minutes.

 - Meanwhile, in a medium mixing bowl, beat condensed milk, egg and vanilla.

-- Stir in chips and pecans.
+- Stir in English Toffee Baking Bits and pecans.

 - Spread evenly over prepared crust.

 - Bake 25 minutes or until golden brown.

 - Cut into bars and store covered in refrigerator.